hen-ro/hen-ro/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm Henry!
 My pronouns are he/they.
-I'm a current Tech Elevator student learning full-stack development in JavaScript.
+I'm a recent Tech Elevator graduate where I studied full-stack development in Java.
 I've previously worked in Python and C#.

 - 💬 If you don't want to talk about programming, ask me about: